coletz/RetrofireSwift/README.md

 Endpoint doesn't need any modification, query parameters are added after the endpoint automatically

 RetrofireSwift will add all the parameters with **exactly** the same name as your parameter!
+If you need to set a different name between your variable and the actual path parameter, you can simply specify the name after an equal sign: `/* @Query = q */ query: String`.
+In this way you can call an endpoint like `/search/repositories?q=test` maintaining a meaningful name for your function's parameter

 **End result:**
 ```swift